-One of our highest priorities is to avoid generic houses.
-Whilst some group housing designs can look stylish and architectural and would meet the required standards for Stoney Hill, we strongly encourage consultation with the developer.
+One of our highest priorities is to avoid the current trend towards generic houses.
+A design must be conceived on-site with an Architect/Draughtsman.
 There are several key features of group housing designs that we are trying to avoid, and these include: